RealRobotics/fire-fighting-uav/mission_controller/readme.md

   - mission control is disabled
   - unexpected error occur (this is not supported as of 06/10/2023)

-**Land**
+**Implementation**

+The two conditions have been explained above.
+The actions is a standard wrap to ros action call.

+### Land
 - returns SUCCESS when the drone lands
 - returns RUNNING when the drone is landing
 - returns FAILURE:
   - mission control is disabled
   - unexpected error occur (this is not supported as of 06/10/2023)

-**Land**

 For the land, we need to check only the condition if mission controller is enabled.
-We don't need to check the battery, as the land action will be requested only if the battery is low.
+We don't need to check the battery, as the land action will be requested only if the battery is safety critical.

+**Implementation**
+The same as for go home.

 ![Land tree with checking only enable condition](doc/land.png)

-**The complete tree**
+### The complete tree

 ![Complete tree](doc/mission_behaviour.png)